wp-plugins/regular-board/readme.txt

 7. Done.

 == Changelog ==
+* 1.13.8.3  Several files have been consolidated, with some minor bug fixes (mostly in the form of variables, placement of code, and the like).
 * 1.13.8.2  esc_sql replaces mysql_real_escape_string.  test up to version update.
 * 1.13.8.1  Hotfix: Post locking
 * 1.13.8.0  CSS cleanup.
 Function wrappers.  gfycat embedding.  guest posts counted for unique posters.